Chapter 11: virtio -- The Paravirtualized Device Model

 Firecracker exposes one queue (RNG_NUM_QUEUES = 1) and advertises only VIRTIO_F_VERSION_1 (32).
 The queue direction is device-writable only: the guest posts write-only descriptors pointing to buffers it wants filled with entropy, and the device fills them.
 The guest never sends data to the device.

-MAX_ENTROPY_BYTES = 65536 (64 KiB) is the cap on bytes served per request, preventing host memory exhaustion from a malicious guest that crafts overlapping descriptor chains pointing to enormous ranges.
+MAX_ENTROPY_BYTES = 65536 (64 KiB) bounds the host allocation for one request, including a malicious chain whose overlapping descriptors inflate its apparent length.
 Firecracker draws entropy from aws_lc_rs::rand (the AWS LibCrypto Rust bindings), not from /dev/random or getrandom() directly.
 Rate limiting is available via the Firecracker API, with independent controls for bytes-per-second and operations-per-second.

 The simplicity is the point.
 A random number device has no protocol state, no connection setup, no flow control, and no error conditions beyond buffer exhaustion.
 It is what virtio looks like when nothing is left to remove.